JasonDip/restart_process_on_idle/README.md

 Use Task Scheduler to run `restart_nzxt_cam_on_idle.py` when you log into your system.
 Do not set the task to run on idle, the script is already taking care of checking the idle time.
 The script is designed to stay alive because when you restart NZXT Cam, it is attached to the script's process.
 I wasn't able to detach it; I think the issue is related to how Cam does its logs.

+Make sure to go to the settings of NZXT CAM and DISABLE it from starting on startup.
+The script will take care of launching the app when you unlock your workstation for the first time.

 `restart_nzxt_cam_on_idle.py` logs are stored in `~/Documents/restart_nzxt_cam_on_idle`.

 # Requirements